Environmental Factors >

 Green Operations and Net Zero Initiatives

-To echo the country's 2050 Net-Zero Emissions Goal, FFHC's Board of Directors has reviewed and approved the adoption of the absolute contraction approach with effect from 2023.
-Using Science Based Targets (SBT) to control warming to under 1.5℃, it requires that the Group's combined annual carbon emissions from Scope 1 and Scope 2 be reduced by 4.2% from the baseline year (2022), and that the outcome be submitted to the SBTi for review.
-The amount of carbon reduction from Scope 1 and Scope 2 in 2023 totaled 2,274.90 MT CO2e, or 10.57%.
-The amount of carbon reduction achieved by adopting paperless operation measures reached 24,260.71 MT CO2e.
-Overall, the total amount of carbon reduction reached 26,535.61 MT CO2e.
+To cooperate with the nation's 2050 net-zero emissions goals, FFHC has formulated near-term carbon emissions goals in accordance with SBTi approaches, which were reviewed and approved in June 2024.
+These goals stipulate that the Group's carbon emissions pathway for Scope 1 and Scope 2 of its own operations conforms to the goal of controlling global warming to under 1.5℃.
+By 2035, the annual carbon emissions are expected to be reduced by 63% from the baseline year (2022).
+Compared with the baseline year (2022), the amount of carbon reduction from Scope 1 and Scope 2 in 2024 totaled 3,105.45 MT CO₂e, or down by 14.43%.
+The amount of carbon reduction achieved by adopting paperless operation measures reached 14,977.82 MT CO₂e.
+Overall, the total amount of carbon reduction reached 18,083.27 MT CO₂e.
 The related measures and their results are described as follows:

 Reduce GHG emissions